 I am fortunate enough to have two moorings.
 This is my storm mooring.
 She is the furthest boat out to the prevailing storm winds.
-I use 25' of USCG bottom chain (read: MASSIVE and heavy) and 25' of 3/4" top chain as well as a 20' and 25' pendant using Chafe Pro chafe guards.
+I use 25' of USCG bottom chain (read: MASSIVE and heavy) and 25' of 3/4" top chain as well as dual 20' and 25' Maxi-Moor II pendants using Chafe Pro chafe guards and for storms a 1" Dynema storm pendant..
 She rides out even the worst storms here with ease being better protected than Falmouth and with no boats to drag into me.

 In this particular storm I was still moored in Falmouth but I did not consider it a "bad" storm.
 If you have the possibility of a location to set a storm mooring it can potentially save your vessel.
 Unless your boat is on it all the time however you can always get caught in a freak storm as our boat did back in 2005.
 If I know a bad storm is coming I try to get it out of Dodge/Falmouth...